Allegheny-Computer-Science-301-F2021/exam01/exam/exam1.md

 Matching.
 Match each vocabulary element to its the corresponding definition.
-__(Note, if you are able to view markdown formatting in your document, the below table contains the vocabulary and the definitions to be matched.)__
+__(Note, the below table contains the terms and the definitions to be matched in markdown formatting.)__

 | Term	|	Definitions|
 | ---- | ---- |